mcleeder/ChessFanSite/README.md

 The Good:
-- Pulls chess game data from the Chess.com API
+- Pulls chess game data from the Chess.com API.
-- Scrapes Chess.com for news using Beautiful Soup
+- Scrapes Chess.com for news using Beautiful Soup.
 - Lets the user create groups of games for comparision, generates statistics for those groups.
-- Lets the user perform CRUD operations on their data
+- Lets the user perform CRUD operations on their data.
-- A cool method for rendering a chess board
+- A cool method for rendering a chess board final position.

 The Bad:
 - Minimal UI